 Can babies develop a rash from teething?
 Let’s see the answer.
 Also known as teething diaper rash, or drool rash, teething rashes occur when toddlers are in their teething stage.
 These rashes are a type of skin rash that is generally characterized by raised, bumpy red skin patches.

 The baby’s skin may appear dry and chapped.
-If you have a toddler or haven seen teething rash pictures, you’d have a good idea of what they look like.
-Teething rash on baby can painful and irritating for most.
+If you have a toddler or have seen teething rash pictures, you’d have a good idea of what they look like.
+Teething rash on a baby can painful and irritating for most.
 So, what happens is that the baby’s drooling has saliva that contains enzymes that irritate the skin and lead to rashes.

 Rash from teething can occur during the teething phase or can even continue till toddlerhood.